"Why do people go to a place just like the last place they were?"1

 Source: Library of Congress, Pleasant Hall, Kempsville, Princess Anne County, Virginia

-Another museum with a similar target audience, the American Wartime Museum, is planned for a location near the National Museum of the Marine Corps and I-95 in Prince William County.
-It may generate more visitors, but the facility needs more donors to contribute more funds before that museum is ever built.
+Another museum with a similar target audience, the National Museum of Americans in Wartime, has been planned since the 1990's for a location near the National Museum of the Marine Corps on I-95 in Prince William County.
+A developer contributed 70 acres of land, but the proposed facility needs more donors to contribute more funds before that museum is ever built.8

 old technology is highlighted in many museums, including the Southwest Virginia Museum Historical State Park in Big Stone Gap